Action (physics): Euler–Lagrange equations

 In Lagrangian mechanics, the requirement that the action integral be stationary under small perturbations is equivalent to a set of differential equations (called the Euler–Lagrange equations) that may be obtained using the calculus of variations.

-The action principle

 Classical fields

 The action principle can be extended to obtain the equations of motion for fields, such as the electromagnetic field or gravitational field.